Back to top anchor

 Dunedin’s capacity for emergency mental health respite was increased in September 2022, with the opening of a five-bed home opening in a residential environment less than 10 minutes from Dunedin Hospital.
 The home was set up through a contract with community service provider Pact, which specialises in helping people recovering from mental illness through supported 24/7 accommodation, respite care and community support.
 Read the media release

-Developing a plan to increase crisis support options for Queenstown, Central Lakes and Waitaki regions
+Developing a plan to increase crisis support options for Queenstown and Central Lakes, Southland and Waitaki regions

 Waitaki region

-A series of workshops have been held in Waitaki, and a draft model of care for crisis support services is being developed.
-The next step is to find a provider for these services.
+A series of workshops have been held in Waitaki, and a model of care for crisis support services has been developed.
+The model of care can be read here.

 Developing a 'by Māori for Māori' investment plan